MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 Identify an incident response manager.
 This person owns the incident from initiation to remediation to the root cause analysis.
 An incident response manager ensures that processes are followed and the appropriate parties are informed as the response team performs their work.

 Identify a postmortem leader.
-This individual ensures that post-mortems are performed soon after the incident is resolved.
+This individual ensures that postmortems are performed soon after the incident is resolved.
 They produce a report, which helps you apply the findings that come out of the incident.

 ##### Processes and procedures